jgrosjean-mathesis/sentence-swissbert/README.md

 ### Results

-Making use of an unsupervised training approach, Swissbert for Sentence Embeddings achieves comparable results as the best-performing multilingual Sentence-BERT model (distiluse-base-multilingual-cased) in the semantic textual similarity task for German and outperforms it in the French text classification task.
+Sentence SwissBERT achieves comparable results as the best-performing multilingual Sentence-BERT model (distiluse-base-multilingual-cased) and outperforms it for German and Romansh.

 | Evaluation task        |Swissbert |           |Sentence Swissbert|           |Sentence-BERT|           |
 |------------------------|----------|-----------|------------------|-----------|-------------|-----------|